 Bistro Les Gras – It’s a gorgeous sunset walk through Northampton to reach Bistro Les Gras, where locals dine for special occasions (they came, they chatted, they told us.)

 Amid low lights and American-French charm, try the wild gulf shrimp and lemon tart.
 If you have a wriggly toddler with you, it’s easy to pop out and visit the live music opposite.

+Tanglewood is a place to get your music groove on, as long as there’s something on.
 The 210 acres of the Tanglewood estate were given to the Boston Symphony Orchestra in 1936 by Mary Aspinwall Tappan and the result is half stately home gardens, half rock and roll concert venue.

 Look out for the “tangled wood,” the heaving, rising, falling, twisting trunks of the trees that gives the place its name.